mozilla/openbadges-backpack/docs/apis/backpack_connect.md

 ## Accessing the API

-To access the Backpack Connect API in your site, you need to include the following script:
+To access the Backpack Connect API in your site, include the following script:

 ```
 https://beta.openbadges.org/issuer.js